psturm-swift/SwiftStew/README.md

 # SwiftStew
-`SwiftStew` is a collection of modules with possibly unrelated utility functions and classes.
+`SwiftStew` is a collection of utility functions and classes separated into different modules.

 ## Modules
 The package consists currently of the following modules: